box-products/handbook/our-rituals.md

 Once every month or two, everyone in the company is called upon to do a Support shift.
 We call it Everyone on Support (EOS).
 Talking directly to customers all day helps us realize what's wrong, what's right, and what's utterly confusing about our products.
-For the first few times you do EOS, you'll have a Support buddy to help you write clear and correct answers to customer questions through Help Scout, our support response tool, but then you're on your own!
+For the first few times you do EOS, you'll have a Support buddy to help you write clear and correct answers to customer questions through Intercom, our support response tool, but then you're on your own!
 But don't worry - Team OMG is always there to help you out.

 ## Company Feedback